Did the Americans Save the Philippines From Spain?

 I was ready for a debate.
 I had the advantage – I am Filipino.
 I know my nation’s history (which apparently he knew little or nothing about).
-Philippine History was also one of the subjects I had taught in my country and I was ready to teach him a lesson.
+Philippine History was also one of the subjects I had taught (quite passionately) in my country and I was ready to teach him a lesson.
+I was ready to hit him with my historical whip.
 But to that question I asked, he just responded with a smile and redirected the discussion to the original topic.

 Even if I wanted us to go back to his statement, for I really needed to respond, our time in the English lounge was over.
 We had to leave.
 He was saved by the bell.